Action for Apes Challenge

 Who can participate?

 Any local school, business, organization, or scout group can participate.
-Simply complete the registration form on this page and start your recycling campaign!
-Promotional materials are available for you to market the challenge and all phones collected by April 30th, 2015 will be recycled through the company Eco-Cell.
+Simply complete the registration form at the bottom of this page and start your recycling campaign!
+Promotional materials are available for you to market the challenge and all phones collected by April 30, 2016 will be recycled through the company Eco-Cell.